cooper-org/cooper/README.md

 This library aims to encourage and facilitate the study of constrained optimization problems in machine learning. **Cooper** can is seamlessly integrated with Pytorch and preserves the usual `loss -> backward -> step` workflow.
-If you are already familiar with Pytorch, then using **Cooper** will be a breeze! 🙂
+If you are already familiar with Pytorch, using **Cooper** will be a breeze! 🙂

-**Cooper** is under active development and future API changes might break backward compatibility.
+⚠️**Cooper** is under active development.
+Future API changes might break backward compatibility.

 ## Getting Started